Mission 4636 Report

 The full report about Mission 4636 is “Crowdsourcing and the crisis-affected community”, published by the Journal of Information Retrieval.
 It is the only comprehensive report on the crowdsourced response to Haiti that has passed blind peer review, and the only to focus on the role of the Haitian population, both in and outside of Haiti.
-It is considered the canonical account and is now taught in Disaster Management schools.
-A manuscript of the paper was released in advance of the publication:
+It is considered the canonical account, now taught in Disaster Management schools.

 Update, 2013: More than two years since we wrote the article, it has gone into print!
 It was worth the wait: it is right that the first blind peer-reviewed journal article about humanitarian crowdsourcing, in any context, takes the perspective of the crisis-affected population.
 We are also grateful that the first major journal to have a special issue on crowdsourcing thought it appropriate to review and accept a paper on technology for good.
 The paper is: